michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0102.md

 - n: a formal public statement
 - n: the formal act of proclaiming; giving public notice
 ### Family
+- proclamation: proclamations+
-proclamation: proclamations+;proclaim: proclaimed, proclaiming, proclaims, proclamation;proclaimed: self-proclaimed
+- proclaim: proclaimed, proclaiming, proclaims, proclamation
+- proclaimed: self-proclaimed
 ### Examples
 - Mr. Obama’s unilateral actions, by executive order, proclamation or memoranda, are even more vulnerable.
 - On this day full of light, the prophetic proclamation resounds: